 What Are AI Agents?

-You've been using AI as a chat tool — you ask, it answers.
+You've been using AI as a chat tool -- you ask, it answers.
 An AI agent goes further.
 It can take actions, use tools, make decisions, and work autonomously toward a goal.
+Think of the difference this way: a chatbot is like texting a knowledgeable friend.
+An agent is like hiring a capable employee who goes off and gets work done without you hovering over their shoulder.

 Chatbot vs Agent